hasadna/open-bus/doc/postgres_getting_started.md

 # Getting Started with PostGRES

+In this tutorial you will set up your postgres server with a dump of open bus db.

-There are two ways to do it:
+There are two ways to set up a postgres server:
-1) Installing PostGRES & psql
+1) Installing PostGRES & pgadmin
 2) Running Docker Image

 ## Installing PostGRES & pgadmin